TomSpencerLondon/coder-craftsman/src/pages/2020-04-26-post-twenty-seven/index.md

     }
 }
 ```
-We have now created one-to-many dependency where a change in one object - Person Class results in automatic notification and change in the other objects, such as Property Class.
+We have now created one-to-many dependency where a change in one object - Person Class - results in automatic notification and change in the other objects, such as Property Class.

-The next design pattern we cover is the Decorator Pattern.
+The next design pattern we cover is the Decorator Pattern, which attaches additional responsibilities to an object dynamically, enabling you to extend functionality by providing a flexible alternative to subclassing.